CarlosBornay/venus-bornaywind/readme.md

 /AbsortionTime          Time in absorbtion in seconds /BoxTemp                Temperature of the box in degrees /10 /ChargerState           0=standby; 1=charging; 2=charged.
-/DuttyCycle             Dutty cycle 0 to 100%
+/DutyCycle              Duty cycle 0 to 100%
 /Phase                  Phase of Full-Bridge 0 to 100% /RefMEF                 Bat Power Reference in watts /SinkTemp               Temperature of sink in degrees /10